Barlaam of Seminara: Early career

 Returning to Constantinople, Barlaam worked on commentaries on Pseudo-Dionysius the Areopagite under the patronage of John VI Kantakouzenos.

 Early conflict between Barlaam and Palamas

 Around 1336, Gregory Palamas received copies of treatises written by Barlaam against the Latins, condemning their insertion of the Filioque into the Nicene Creed.
-Palamas took issue with Barlaam's argument in support of it, since Barlaam declared efforts at demonstrating the nature of God (specifically, the nature of the Holy Spirit) should be abandoned, because God is ultimately unknowable and undemonstrable to humans.
+Palamas took issue with Barlaam's argument in support of it, since Barlaam declared that efforts at demonstrating the nature of God (specifically, the nature of the Holy Spirit) should be abandoned, because God is ultimately unknowable and undemonstrable to humans.
 Thus, Barlaam asserted that it was impossible to determine from whom the Holy Spirit proceeds.
 According to Sara J. Denning-Bolle, Palamas viewed Barlaam's argument as "dangerously agnostic".
 In his response titled "Apodictic Treatises", Palamas insisted that it was indeed demonstrable that the Holy Spirit proceeded from the Father but not from the Son.
 A series of letters ensued between the two but they were unable to resolve their differences amicably.